MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Block.md

 Returns true if this block is an air block (i.e., empty space).

 Type: *boolean*

-> [!CAUTION]
-> This property is still in pre-release.
-Its signature may change or it may be removed in future releases.

 > [!WARNING]
 > This property can throw errors when used.